Is there a new skill or hobby you’ve been wanting to learn for a while? But for some reason, you haven’t been able to get it off the ground?

 I saved the most impactful lesson to the end of this blog post.
 At least, it felt impactful to me, and really helped add that additional layer of motivation.

 There have been so many times in the last 5 years that I thought about trying game dev.
 There was even a brief period in 2018 when I did try it… and promptly stopped after a few weeks.
-If I had continued, today I could have said that I have 3 years of experience in game dev.
+If I had continued, today (in mid-2021) I could have said that I have 3 years of experience in game dev.

 Wow, wouldn’t that have been cool.